Isoperimetric Inequalities on Slabs with applications to Cubes and Gaussian Slabs: Appendix

 We can now define the $636 \times 535$ mesh $\mathcal{M}$ as follows:

 It follows that:

 and it remains to numerically verify that the right-hand-side is positive.

 In practice, since the inverse of $L_0$ does not have a closed form, we prefer to avoid any issues with estimating the numerical precision involved in inverting it, which would then need to be corrected by using (\ref{eq:Holder}) again.
 Instead, we define $\mathcal{M}_0$ in a different manner than above.
-We first set $v^1_0 = 0$ and $v^2_0 = 10^{-8}$, since $L_0(v^2_0) \simeq 0.0002849 < \eps$, and this is well within Mathematica's precision.
+We first set $v^1_0 = 0$ and $v^2_0 = 10^{-8}$, since $L_0(v^2_0) \simeq 0.0002849 < \eps$, and this is well within Mathematica or FLINT's default precision.
 We then recursively define: